barebox/barebox/Documentation/user/ubi.rst

 The ``--max-leb-cnt`` parameter specifies the maximum number of logical erase blocks the UBIFS image can ever have.
 For this particular device a number of 3713 would be enough.
-If the image shall be used for multiple boards the maximim peb count of all boards must be used.
+If the image shall be used for multiple boards the maximum peb count of all boards must be used.

 The UBIFS image can be transferred to the board for example with TFTP: